 CPAP treatment can be a lot more expensive and requires the presence of a breathing machine beside your bed.
 A lot of people find the idea of giving their bedroom a hospital room-type look to be quite unappealing or intimidating.
 CPAP machines can be noisy and uncomfortable, so some people find them difficult to use long- term.

 Ultimately, an experienced OSA clinician will be able to determine the best possible option for you.
-Our dentist at McMahons Point Health, Dr Edwina Toulmin, has a special interest in sleep apnoea and can provide excellent services for anyone requiring sleep dentistry in North Sydney.
+Our dentist at McMahons Point Dental, Dr Edwina Toulmin, has a special interest in sleep apnoea and can provide excellent services for anyone requiring sleep dentistry in North Sydney.
 Book now for a special OSA consult by calling (02) 9460 1661 or book online.